Maximum penalized likelihood estimation in semiparametric capture-recapture models: Application to real data

 We used $K=15$ B-spline basis functions in the representation (\ref{agesurv}) and $m=25$ intervals in the discretization of the covariate process (cf.\ Section \ref{inditv}).
+We note that the smooth functions estimated using $m=50$ and $100$ (not shown) were visually indistinguishable from those obtained using $m=25$, confirming corresponding analyses in \citet{lan13}.
 Using cross-validation to simultaneously choose the four different smoothing parameters, associated with the survival functions for the four different age classes, is computationally infeasible in the given scenario.
 Instead, we ran separate cross-validations for the different age classes, as follows.
 First, we fitted the fully parametric model described in detail in \citet{lan13}.
 For age class $a \in \{ 1,2,3,4\}$, we selected the optimal smoothing parameter for the estimation of the corresponding function via cross-validation, as described in Section \ref{crossval}, but regarding all model parameters except the coefficients $\gamma_{a,-K},\ldots,\gamma_{a,K}$ as nuisance parameters.
 The nuisance parameters were initially fixed at the estimates obtained from the fully parametric model, such that within the cross-validation only the coefficients $\gamma_{a,-K},\ldots,\gamma_{a,K}$ were estimated in the calibration stage.
-Considering a grid as in (\ref{grid}), with $u_1=-8$ and $u_2=16$, this strategy yielded the smoothing parameter vector $\tilde{\mathbf{h}} = (2^{16},2^2,2^{-2},2^{16})$.
+This strategy yielded the smoothing parameter vector $\tilde{\mathbf{h}} = (2^{16},2^2,2^{-2},2^{16})$.
 To further refine the choice of the smoothing parameters, we repeated the same type of cross-validation, only now holding the nuisance parameters fixed at the estimates obtained from the preliminary semiparametric model obtained using the smoothing parameter vector $\tilde{\mathbf{h}}$.
 This ultimately yielded the smoothing parameter vector $\mathbf{h} = (2^{16},2^2,2^{-1},2^{16})$.
 The high values of $h_1$ and $h_4$ effectively lead to linear predictors being used in the regression models for the lambs and seniors.
+In this example, the Fisher information matrix was singular, such that we did not implement the AIC-based smoothing parameter selection.